Generated at: 2026-05-16 10:36:15

 Reference Article: What Is Customer Analysis?
 A Thorough Guide to 16 Frameworks and Tools That Directly Impact Sales! ▶

-There are multiple benefits to be gained from customer management; here, we introduce three major ones.
+There are multiple benefits to customer management; here, we introduce three major ones.

-By managing and analyzing past customer data, you can identify aspects of your products or services that are well-received, as well as areas that need improvement.
+Managing and analyzing past customer data allows you to identify both the aspects of your products or services that are well-received and the areas that require improvement.

-For example, if a certain number of customers use a free trial but do not convert to paid members, you can form hypotheses regarding issues such as 'the price is too high' or 'the service is difficult to use,' which can then lead to improvements in your services or products.
+For example, if a certain number of customers use a free trial but do not convert to paid members, you can form hypotheses regarding issues such as "the price is too high" or "the service is difficult to use," which can then be used to improve your offerings.

 ☆-☆-☆ Image Insertion From Here ☆-☆-☆